mcfitzgerald/owlready2-mirror/README.rst

 version 2 - 0.45
 ****************

-* The PREDEFINED_ONTOLOGIES global dictionary can now be used to map ontology IRI to arbitrary local pathes.
+* The PREDEFINED_ONTOLOGIES global dictionary can now be used to map ontology IRI to arbitrary local pathes or URL.
 * The new FTSSqlite3Phrase() string type can be used to perform FTS search using Sqlite3 special syntax, e.g. default_world.search(label = FTSSqlite3Phrase("Electrocardiographic OR ECG"))
 * Bugfixes:
   * Fix set_name() on property when python_name is the same as name